jhc13/taggui/README.md

 The `Edit` menu contains additional features for batch tag operations, such as `Find and Replace` (`Ctrl`+`R`) and `Batch Reorder Tags` (`Ctrl`+`B`).

+## Cropping and masking with markings

+Next to tagging images with words and text, taggui supports visual tagging, called _marking_.
+There are different types of marking and except the `crop` they can be changed into each other.

+All markings are marking the pixels inside the border 🞑, not any pixels below the border.

+### Crop

+The _crop_, shown with a blue border <span style="color:blue">🞑</span>, defines the part of the image that will be exported.
+Depending on the export settings likely a bucketing is configured.
+When the cropped area doesn't exactly fit into a bucket as defined by the _Bucket resolution size_ and the _Bucket fitting strategy_, it might be necessary to crop even more.
+This additional cropped area is shown by a semitransparent red overlay.

+### Hint

+A _hint_, shown with a gray border <span style="color:gray">🞑</span>, is just a hint and has no effect on exporting the image.
+A _hint_ has a label where you can give it a name and which you can use for filtering images which contain the given marking.
+A _hint_ can be changed in an _exclude_ or an _include_.

+### Exclude

+An _exclude_, shown with a red border <span style="color:red">🞑</span>, is an area that is guaranteed to be masked (made transparent) when the image is exported.
+When _Latent size_ and _Quantize alpha channel_ are set and the _exclude_ area
+doesn't fit, the mask will be grown to make sure that no excluded pixel will stay unmasked.
+An _exclude_ can be changed in an _include_ or a _hint_.

+### Include

+An _include_, shown with a green border <span style="color:green">🞑</span>, is an area that is included when the image is exported.
+When no _include_ is set, the full image (of course respecting the _crop_) is included.
+When an _include_ and an _exclude_ are overlapping, the _exclude_ takes precedence.
+And when _Latent size_ and _Quantize alpha channel_ are set and the _include_
+area doesn't fit, the mask will be shrunken to make sure that only included pixels will stay unmasked.
+An _include_ can be changed in a _hint_ or an _include_.

+### Working with markings

+Markings can be created by the use of the toolbar or by holding the `ctrl` key to create a _hint_ or with `ctrl + alt` to create an _exclude_.
+The position and size can be changed by dragging them to the desired place.
+When the `shift` key is pressed during dragging the current part is snapped to the next position that fits the current _export_ settings.
+The marking label can be edited by clicking on it.
+And the type can be changed in the toolbar or with a right mouse button click on the marking.

 ## Export

 Exporting the images to a directory allows different options.
 By choosing the